The Inventory Reckoning: When Misalignment Becomes Visible

 Inventory reveals the new map of advantage: velocity and relevance now matter more than volume shipped.

-The industry has moved beyond diagnosis.
+The spirits industry has moved beyond diagnosis.
 Retail execution gaps, fragmented premiumisation, and channel resets have now crystallised into inventory.

-How brands and suppliers respond – through tighter cash discipline, sharper demand creation, and superior execution infrastructure – will determine who emerges stronger from this reckoning.
+How brands and suppliers respond, through tighter cash discipline, sharper demand creation, and superior execution infrastructure, will determine who emerges stronger from this reckoning.

 Scroll to Top